mrzaizai2k/FFT-implement/implement_FFT.md

 2. Compare the studied algorithm with other algorithms solving similar problems.

-compare: signal processing, image compressing, multiply 2 matrices

-FFT is often compared with other algorithms such as the Discrete Cosine Transform (DCT), Wavelet Transform, and Short-Time Fourier Transform (STFT), which are used for similar signal processing tasks.
-Each algorithm has its strengths and weaknesses depending on the specific application requirements.
-FFT is well-suited for transforming signals from the time domain to the frequency domain efficiently, making it ideal for tasks like spectral analysis, filtering, and compression.
-However, other algorithms like the Wavelet Transform offer advantages in handling non-stationary signals and providing better time-frequency localization.

 4. Analyze the pros and cons of different approaches.

 In the realm of signal processing, the Discrete Fourier Transform (DFT) and its efficient counterpart, the Fast Fourier Transform (FFT), are fundamental tools for analyzing and extracting frequency information from signals.
 The DFT provides an exact representation of a signal's frequency content by decomposing it into its constituent sinusoids.
 Its mathematical clarity makes it a valuable tool for theoretical analysis and educational purposes.
 However, the direct computation of the DFT entails a computational complexity of ON^2